Original Six (directors): Directors Guild of America

-Membership in the Directors Guild of America (DGA) was prestigious: its members were considered "real professionals".
+Membership in the Directors Guild of America (DGA) was prestigious and its members were considered "real professionals".
 In 1967–1968, only twenty women directors were members of the DGA—1% of its members.
 By 1974–1975, forty-six women directors were DGA members (1.54% of its members).
 Most of those women worked in television, news, education, or industry, not on feature films.

 Nell Cox, Joelle Dobrow, Dolores Ferraro, Victoria Hochberg, Lynne Littman and Susan Bay Nimoy were all members of the DGA.
 They compared notes on the difficulty of finding work as directors.
 In 1979, they formed the Women's Steering Committee (WSC) of the Directors Guild of America.
 They were supported by DGA director Michael Franklin, during whose tenure the Guild's first diversity committees were formed.
 The group began to formally investigate and report on the hiring practices of the major film studios.

 For the next year, the Original Six gathered statistics, documenting that Hollywood had a systemic problem with gender.